University of Melbourne

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Students may be asked to take an HIV test for entry into the country.
 International students may have to take an English language exam to receive their student visa.

 There are no American representatives on-site.
 Students work with university personnel at the International Office.
 Students should be mature, independent and resourceful, as they are expected to function on their own.

 There are a few exchange positions available.
 Interested students must be 100% committed to attending the program.
 By electing the exchange option, it allows a student from the University of Melbourne to study at Haverford.
-Exchange students also receive transportation passes.
-The deadlines are earlier and the slots are on a [irst come basis.
-Students must contact Dean Mancini early in the application process.
+The deadlines are earlier and the slots are on a first come basis.
+Students must contact Rebecca Avery early in the application process.